Ben Shapiro: Race

 Shapiro has stated that, while African-Americans were historically victims of injustice in the United States, he does not believe in the existence of widespread systemic injustice today.
 In 2017, Shapiro stated that "the idea that black people in the United States are disproportionately poor because America is racist; that's just not true."
 Shapiro has dismissed the idea that the United States was founded on slavery and argued that America was founded in spite of slavery.

 Shapiro was one of several conservative commentators condemning Representative Steve King (R-IA) after King's January 2019 comments in defense of the terms "white supremacy" and "white nationalism".
 Shapiro called for King to be censured, and supported King's 2020 primary challenger Randy Feenstra.

-Shapiro has criticized Black Lives Matter and has stated that "the Black Lives Matter movement did indeed begin with protests about police brutality but quickly morphed into broader debates over the validity of looting and rioting, tearing down historic statues, slavery reparations and defunding the police."
+Shapiro has criticized Black Lives Matter and stated that "the Black Lives Matter movement did indeed begin with protests about police brutality but quickly morphed into broader debates over the validity of looting and rioting, tearing down historic statues, slavery reparations and defunding the police."

-After the trial of Derek Chauvin, where police officer Derek Chauvin was convicted of the murder of George Floyd, Shapiro stated that Chauvin should not have been found guilty of murder, and instead opined that Floyd died of a drug overdose rather than as a result of Chauvin's actions.
-On March 4, 2025, Shapiro launched a website urging President Trump to pardon Chauvin, though this would not cover Chauvin's state conviction for second-degree murder, for which he is serving a 22.5-year sentence.
+After police officer Derek Chauvin was convicted of the murder of George Floyd, on March 4, 2025, Shapiro launched a website urging President Trump to pardon Chauvin, though this would not cover Chauvin's conviction in state court for second-degree murder, for which he is serving a 22.5-year sentence.

+In January 2021, Shapiro declared that "shouting the n word at a black person is the height of racism in American society."
+The Damage Report noted that while Shapiro had emphasized the difference between the -er and -a endings of the n-word, Shapiro had also posted a tweet on June 17, 2019 defending Kyle Kashuv's use of the n-word with the -er ending.
+Both The Majority Report and The Damage Report said the argument was simply a talking point regurgitated from Rush Limbaugh a decade earlier as an excuse for right-wingers to use the n-word.
+The Majority Report said that shouting the n word at a black person in the wake of so much anti-black violence, redlining, etc., should not make anyone's list of the top ten most racist acts in American society.